Frequently Asked Questions

-I did not pay the semester fee within the deadline.
+I did not pay the semester fee or registered within the deadline.
 What can I do?

 If you did not pay the semester fee and confirmed your education plan on Studentweb within the deadline,your student status at UiB can be withdrawn.
 Contact your Faculty Information Centre as soon as possible.

 I paid the semester fee, but the payment has not been registered on Studentweb.
 Why is that?

 Normally it takes three days before the payment is registered on Studentweb.
 When you pay from abroad it may take up to three weeks.
 If you made the payment to the correct bank account number, but without the correct KID-number, this will normally be detected and solved after a short delay.Should the problem continue, you should contact the Division of Student Affairs.